- What kind of data do you hold?

 Content Data that is attributable to an individual is stored in a de-identified manner, and may be used for approved research purposes.
 Data is only ever reported publicly at an aggregate level, for example in research findings and other publications.

-No, even programmers authorized to work on individual level data in our secure facility are not able to see this because Identifiers are separated from the Content Data.
-We can, however, point you to the Data Provider who transferred your data to us, and you would be able to make a Freedom of Information request.
+No, even programmers authorized to work on individual-level data in our secure facility are not able to see this because Identifiers are separated from the Content Data soon after we receive the data from a data provider.
+We can, however, point you to the data provider who transferred your data to us, and you would be able to make a Freedom of Information request.
 They will be able to disclose what data they have of yours and therefore what will have been passed to Population Data BC.

-Will you be giving my personal information to researchers or other organizations?
+- Will you be giving my personal information to researchers or other organisations?

-We only disclose what has been approved for disclosure by the relevant Data Provider, and in accordance with the BC Freedom of Information and Protection of Privacy Act.
+We only disclose what has been approved for disclosure by the relevant data provider, and in accordance with the BC Freedom of Information and Protection of Privacy Act and the BC Statistics Act.
 Our practice is to not release Identifiers to researchers, who receive only the Content Data required for their research project.

 Researchers receive de-identified data, and the minimum set required for their research question.
 Through both their Research Ethics Board certificates and the research agreement with the data providers, researcher commit to upholding the non-identifiability of research outputs.
 In addition, researchers are required to abide by Statistics Canada standards on minimum cell size for disclosure.
-And prior to any publication of results, the output is reviewed by Population Data BC and the relevant Data Providers who will check for inadvertent identifiability.
+And prior to any publication of results, the output is reviewed by the relevant data provider who will check for inadvertent identifiability.

 - Special reinforcement in the walls of the Red Zone which extend through the false ceiling to the concrete pad above.